From soarGFS to soarV2

 Meteograms

-In soarV2, when you click to a location on the map a tooltip shows additional information as well as a button to display a meteogram for this location.
+In soarV2, when you click to a location on the map a box shows additional information as well as a button to display a meteogram for this location.

 Meteogram in soarGFS.